Mid-American Gardener Panelists

 A recent noteworthy addition to his achievements includes being a member of the National Design Team whose design was selected for the World Trade Center Heroes Park that will be built near Ground Zero.
 The park honors and commemorates the heroes of the disaster.

-An entomologist with University of Illinois Extension, Phil has statewide responsibilities for pesticide safety education and the integrated pest management of landscape and household insect pests.
+A retired entomologist of University of Illinois Extension, Phil had statewide responsibilities for pesticide safety education and the integrated pest management of landscape and household insect pests.

 Phil and his wife, Carie, live in rural Tolono where they maintain a vegetable garden, flower garden, fruit orchard and a number of water gardens.
 They also have plantings of butterfly, bee and bird food plants as well as enough trees to make the house almost invisible.
 They maintain mason bees to pollinate their fruit trees, and grow bonsai.
 In addition, they have a variety of pets, including native fish kept in aquaria and outdoor ponds.